 Chard plants grow best in rich and organic loamy soil.
 They’re able to tolerate some poor soils, but won’t be as vigorous.
 Add compost to your soil before planting, particularly if it’s clay-dense.
 Sandier soils allow for good drainage but could use some compost to retain moisture as well.
 Aim for a pH level between 6.0 and 6.8.

 As you’re probably going to grow Swiss chard for the leaves and stalk rather than its root, you’ll want to ensure you fertilize your plants so they can grow well.
-A nitrogen-rich, slow-release fertilizer is ideal for this purpose as it will supply plenty of nutrition for the development of big, healthy Swiss chard leaves.
+A nitrogen-rich, slow-release fertilizer is ideal for leaf production as it will supply plenty of nutrition for the development of big, healthy Swiss chard leaves.

 The only time you should need to prune your Swiss chard is if it tries to bolt to seed.
 At that time, leave only a few stalks and cut the rest of the plant back to 1 inch above soil level.
 The remaining green leaves help the plant to photosynthesize as it refocuses its energy on growing new leaves.
 This does not always prevent bolting, but it can slow it down to extend the plant’s lifespan.